 Back to school means back to the weekday morning grind of getting your entire family up, dressed, fed, and out the door on time.
 In my household, this morning madness is often accompanied by my children moving at a snail’s pace, a lot of indecisiveness, and a few bouts of complaining for good measure.

-Most mornings I wake up with the optimism of Mary Poppins, but by the time the second glass of milk is spilled on the floor and the dog has taken off with the kids’ shoes, I turn into the Hulk.
-Rushing out the door a disheveled mess, I often envy the moms who seem to have it all together at school dropoff.
+Most mornings I wake up with the optimism of Mary Poppins.
+Then, by the time the second glass of milk is spilled on the floor and the dog has taken off with the kids’ shoes, I turn into the Hulk.
+Rushing out the door a disheveled mess, I often envy the moms who seem to have it all together at school drop-off.
 What is the secret to a less stressful morning?

 Intent on making positive changes to my family’s morning routine, I began testing a few things to help make our mornings run more smoothly.
-Aside from waking up earlier than my children to clear my head, here are the five additional changes that have made the biggest difference in our household during back-to-school mornings.
+Aside from waking up earlier than my children to clear my head, here are six additional changes that have made the biggest difference in our household during back-to-school mornings.

 - Cleaning the kitchen

 - Setting the coffee maker for the morning

 - Laying out children’s clothes for the morning (the kids do this before bedtime)